pangwuu/Web-powerpoint-maker/README.md

 5. Click "Generate PPTX" to download your finished presentation.

 ## Future Enhancements
-- [ ] Connect to MongoDB Atlas for persistent storage.
-- [ ] Add ability to edit song lyrics directly in the UI.
-- [ ] Drag and drop reordering for songs.
+- Drag and drop reordering for songs.
-- [ ] Custom announcement slides.
+- Custom announcement slides.